 Not to be confused with Bolton Abbey, Bolton Castle in Wensleydale is one of Britain’s best-preserved medieval castles.
 Uniquely, it’s still owned by the original family who commissioned it way back in the 14th century.

-There are also lovely gardens at Bolton Castle including a maze, herb garden, wildflower meadow, rose garden and a vineyard.
-There are also regular falconry displays.
+There are also lovely gardens at Bolton Castle including a maze, a herb garden, a wildflower meadow, a rose garden and a vineyard.
+There are also regular falconry displays to enjoy.

 Pro Tip: Bolton Castle is about a 75-minute drive from York.
-It’s also included in the Yorkshire Dales Day Trip from York if you want a more leisurely way to visit, and a way to see much more of th Yorkshire countryside in one day.
+If you don’t want to drive, this Yorkshire Dales Day Trip from York provides a more leisurely way to visit, and a way to see much more of th Yorkshire countryside in one day.

 The elegant Georgian/Victorian spa town of Harrogate exudes the class and style of a bygone era.
 Just 45 minutes from York on a direct train ride that takes you over the spectacular Knaresborough Viaduct, Harrogate is a top contender for the best day trip from York.
 Regularly voted ‘Best Place to Live in the UK’, Harrogate is a charming town with interesting shops, heaps of Regency history and some of the best restaurants and coffee shops in North Yorkshire.

 Pro Tip: Don’t forget to visit the utterly fabulous Royal Baths, the Royal Horticultural Society Gardens at Harlow Carr and the iconic Betty’s tearoom for the most luxurious afternoon tea experience.